perladvent/perldotcom/content/article/_pub_2004_07_30_lightningtalk.md

 isn't really true.
 You see, if you're explaining the background to the problem, that *itself* has to be your first point.
 You must carry your audience along, keeping them interested until you hit what you consider to be the *actual* point of the presentation.
-You know how to do this â you know to generalize your problem into the larger problem that everyone has and therefore cares about, right?
+You know how to do this — you know to generalize your problem into the larger problem that everyone has and therefore cares about, right?